musix787-sketch/databases/source/mysql.rst

 Notable functionality
 --------------------------

-.. grid:: 2

-   .. grid-item-card:: Replication
+Replication

 - Classic binlog-based async replication

 - Group Replication for multi-primary setups

 - Widely supported by every managed cloud offering

-   .. grid-item-card:: JSON support
+JSON support

 - Native ``JSON`` column type since 5.7

 - Generated columns can index into JSON fields

 - Not as deep as Postgres's JSONB, but solid for most needs

 .. _mysql-indexes: